Bayer sweetens Monsanto bid as talks enter final stretch

 The Saint Louis-based company added that it was continuing these conversations as it evaluated Bayer's offer, as well as proposals from other parties it did not name.
 It cautioned that there was no certainty that any deal would occur.

-Some Bayer shareholders, however, continue to criticise the proposed merger, saying it would increase Bayer's exposure to agriculture at the expense of its pharmaceutical business.
+Some Bayer shareholders, however, continue to criticize the proposed merger, saying it would increase Bayer's exposure to agriculture at the expense of its pharmaceutical business.

 "We knew that Bayer would have to bid higher and this offer is probably getting closer to succeeding, but it doesn't change our view that it presents significant risks to shareholders," said Greg Herbert, co-manager of the Jupiter Global Equity Income Fund.